Canyala/create-script-lib/README.md

 $create-script-lib
 ```

-The tool use the folder name when writing configuration info etc and also it checks that the folder is empty.
-If not empty, the tool fail gracefully without changing anything.
+The tool use the folder name when writing configuration info etc and it also checks if the folder is empty.
+If not empty, the tool fails gracefully without changing or touching anything.